learn-co-curriculum/building-responsive-sites/README.md

 users have a great experience on mobile, as there is no change it will end up being a second thought during design.

-Many, if not most, internet users now interact with the through their cell phones more than their laptops, so it makes sense for businesses to cater to these users first.
+Many, if not most, internet users now interact with the internet through their cell phones more than their laptops, so it makes sense for businesses to cater to these users first.
 Chrome luckily provides a useful tool, the [device toolbar](https://developers.google.com/web/tools/chrome-devtools/device-mode/emulate-mobile-viewports)